Fladungen

 Fladungen lies at the southern edge of the Rhön Mountains, and the Rhön Biosphere Reserve begins a few kilometers outside of town.
 It is at the head of the river Streu, which flows southeast through it to join the Franconian Saale near Bad Neustadt.
 The region around the town is popular for hiking and cycling, especially in the summer and early autumn.

 The town is a service center for the surrounding agricultural region.
 There are also some small industries, including a cement factory and a biogas plant.
-The 2021 population was estimated at about 2,200.
+The 2021 population was estimated at 2,200.

 History

 Fladungen first appears in a public record in 789 AD; the town was granted "Stadtrechte" (city rights) by Louis IV, Holy Roman Emperor, in 1335.
-From the 16th century onwards it was part of the Prince-Bishopric_of_Würzburg; the town coat of arms still shows the figure of a bishop with a sword and crozier, symbolizing the Prince-Bishop's combination of religious and secular power.
+From the 16th century onwards it was part of the Prince-Bishopric of Würzburg; the town coat of arms still shows the figure of a bishop with a sword and crozier, symbolizing the Prince-Bishop's combination of religious and secular power.
 The region around Fladungen was religiously contested during the Reformation, the Counter-Reformation and the Thirty Years War, but ultimately the town became predominantly Catholic, and remains so today.

 Fladungen became part of the Kingdom of Bavaria after the Treaty of Paris in 1814.
 From the 18th to the mid-20th century, Fladungen was the primary market town for the Franconian Rhön, a relatively rural and underpopulated region whose economy was dominated by agriculture, sheep-herding and timber.
 During the Cold War, the border with East Germany ran through the hills around Fladungen, and the town was cut off from much of its traditional hinterland.
 (A portion of the old border fence has been preserved as a memorial in the Rhön-Biosphere park, a few kilometers north of the town.)